AlaskaAirlines/auro-dropdown/demo/index.md

 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

-#### Selected text truncated
+#### Truncated trigger component with fixed width

-`auro-dropdown` will selected the menu have much long text the component should be truncated the text to display in `auro-dropdown`.
+`auro-dropdown` trigger component will be truncated if the text is too long than its container width.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/truncatedText.html) -->